canonical/notebook-operators/image-definitions/README.md

 # Image Definitions

 This directory contains image definitions for containers that are used in deployment of Notebook Operators.
 Only selected container images are maintained.
-The list of images can change.
+The list of images and/or repositories can change.
 In addition, tools required to maintain container images are included in this repository:

 - `setup.sh` - Setup initial image definitions and in maintanance of image definitions.
 - `install-tools.sh` - Install all required tools for building, scanning, and publishing container images.